CJ-2123/cj-2123.github.io/docs/reverse_rando.md

 **There are some special cases:**

 - TWTNW world is not reversed, just the bosses.
-- Hollow Bastion has special progression:
-- HB2 > CoR > Transport to Remembrance > Sephiroth > HB1
+- Hollow Bastion has special progression: HB2 > CoR > Transport to Remembrance > Sephiroth > HB1
-- Worlds with Absent Silhouettes require you to beat the Absent Silhouette in between visits
-- This applies to Olympus Coliseum, Agrabah, Disney Castle/Timeless River, Halloween Town, and Space Paranoids
+- Worlds with Absent Silhouettes require you to beat the Absent Silhouette in between visits.
+This applies to Olympus Coliseum, Agrabah, Disney Castle/Timeless River, Halloween Town, and Space Paranoids
 - Timeless River is before Disney Castle
 - STT days are reversed
 - 100 Acre Wood pages are reversed